All Episodes

 That sounds like the type of place you do keg stands like often.

-Uh no, it's it's an it's a Christian school.
+No, it's a Christian school.

-They don't uh do cake stands.
+They don't do keg stands.

-Oh wow.
+Oh, wow.

-You went back and and and and and got the degree, so good for you.
+You went back and got the degree.

-I I love this conversation.
+I love this conversation.

 I appreciate it.

-Was Roger trying to say that they don't do they don't drink beer at Christian schools?
+Was Roger trying to say that they don't do, they don't drink beer at Christian schools?

 All right.